johandahlberg/PiperWorkshop/tutorial.md

 Part 3: Make it distributed
 ---------------------------

-Well running your jobs is cool, but running something in distrubuted mode is way cooler.
+Well running your jobs is cool, but running something in distributed mode is way cooler.
 The default "jobrunner" in Queue is the Shell jobrunner.
-By switching job runners you can make Queue run your jobs in a distrubuted fashion.
+By switching job runners you can make Queue run your jobs in a distributed fashion.
 The VM has a simulated Slurm environment setup for this purpose.

 *Exercise 6*<br/>